evangolden/product_development/README.md

    7) Product Manager will serve as Scrum Master.
    8) Scrum team includes: Product Manager/Scrum Master, and Development team.

-  Ceremonies:
+  Events and Ceremonies:

-   1) Sprint planning will be the last day of previous sprint.
-Attendees are Scrum team.
+   1) Sprint planning - Attendees are Scrum team.
+Output: Sprint Backlog Timeframe: Max 8 hours.
-   2) Daily standups will be development team.
+   2) Daily standups will attended by the development team.
 Scrum Master is optional.
+Output: Updated status, and identified blockers Timeframe: Max 15 minutes.
+   3) Sprint - Output: Product Increment (working code) that may or may not be deployed.
+Timeframe: 2 weeks.
    3) Sprint reviews will be the last day of each sprint.
 All contract and client team members may attend.
+Output: Revised product backlog.
+Timeframe: Max 4 hours.
    4) Sprint retrospectives will be the last day of each sprint.
 Attendees are the Scrum team members only.
+Timeframe: Max 3 hours.
    5) Backlog refinement sessions will be done weekly.
 Attendees will be Product Manager (Contractor) and Product Owner (Client).

  11/16/2020